SquizAI/EHR/development_plan/10_integrations_and_api_support.md

 - HIPAA-compliant API access

 ## Development Timeline

+*All development scheduled to begin in Q2 2025 with planned completion in Q1 2026.*

 ### Phase 1 (Q2 2025): Core Integration Infrastructure - 280 Hours
 - **Weeks 1-2**: Requirements analysis and architecture planning